satyenrajpal/Semantic-Segmentation-U-Net/README.md

 This code saves the data in a cache file (if the cache file is not present) and then reuses the cached file.
 Please adhere to the following directory structure:<br />

- Markup : * Bullet list
+* Bullet list
    * Nested bullet
       * Sub-nested bullet etc
 * Bullet list item 2

 Argument | Description
 --- | ---